 Whereas Restored has claimed:

 The Restored Church of God is dedicated to holding fast to the full truth of God taught to us through Mr. Herbert W. Armstrong.
 We were taught hundreds of distinct doctrinal truths.
 We are absolutely determined to uphold all of them in their exactness and precision (RCG website 3/29/02).

 While these statements have an appeal to some who claim to be faithful to HWA's teachings, the truth is that HWA taught that the Philadelphia era of the Church of God was faithful to the at least 18 restored truths and places its top priority on proclaiming the Gospel--this is clear from The Mystery of the Ages as well as his sermon Mission of the Philadelphia Church Era.
 Furthermore, while he was alive, I personally heard him warn people not to be distracted by minor points--he said to stick to the trunk of the tree.
-Perhaps I should also add here that in spite of claims of "precision of doctrine" RCG itself has major problems understanding the Philadelphia work and even the complete gospel as its many of inaccurate charges demonstrate (please see the article Why Not the Restored Church of God).
+Perhaps I should also add here that in spite of claims of "precision of doctrine" RCG itself has major problems understanding the Philadelphia work and even the complete gospel as its many of inaccurate charges demonstrate.
+Furthermore its 'false apostle' has been proven to not understand matters of prophecy as various assertions/prediction he made did not come to pass (please see the article Why Not the Restored Church of God).

 Remember that Laodicea means the 'people decide' or 'rights of the people' so it is no wonder that various groups have come up with their own (not the Bible's nor HWA's criteria) for what they should be about.
 Actually the other amazing thing about these types of groups (including PCG, RCG, LCG) is that they all claim to believe in the restored truth about governance, but everyone of them has rejected the authority of the only proper anointed prophet in Christ's church (see also How To Determine If Someone is a True Prophet of God).

 The Church of God (Seventh Day)